"Here you go. P-please let me in, I've waited for hours."

 It won't occur to some people to highlight the newspaper article when the murderer from Republia appears.

 In the event where a woman asks you for help with a man she's afraid will make her a Sex Slave, when the player encounters him the first action to come to mind is to deny him entry.
 This simply leads to the same outcome if the player accepts him, and costs the player a fine.
-The correct action to do is inspecting the note the woman gives the player and the man's ID card, and then pressing the "Detain" button.
+The correct action to do is inspecting the note the woman gives the player and the man's name on his passport or ID card, and then pressing the "Detain" button.
 Alternatively, the player can just give the note to the man to enable the "Detain" button.

 An EZIC messenger informs the player character about an assassin and provides him with some white powder in a card.
 It instructs him to press down on it.
-The correct way of applying it is to click the bottom powder while it's over the passport to apply it.
+The correct way of applying it is to click the bottom of the powder case while it's over the passport to apply it.
 Just don't click the powder itself.

 Heroic Sacrifice: An EZIC messenger will task you with killing a man in red (Clearly visible in the queue), and promises that your sacrifice ensures that Arstotzka will be saved, and your family will be protected.
 Unfortunately, this leads to a Downer Ending, in which while they were able to relocate your family to a safer nation, they're unable to operate in Arstotzka, dooming them to hibernate.
 Whether or not you wanted to help them, this makes the sacrifice pointless...

 Hoist by His Own Petard: An EZIC messenger provides you a key to a sniper rifle to assassinate a man (which you have to miss).
 At the last day, you can use that sniper rifle on the two agents that run an assault on the wall.

 I Have Many Names: Some travelers state this as an explanation of why they might have a name discrepancy.
 Sometimes it's legit.